Labiaplasty Surgery - Cost / Price, Advice & Options

 Learn everything about your treatment

 Labiaplasty, or vulval surgery, is a surgical procedure that aims to reduce the size or correct the shape of the labia minora and majora.
 It is the most popular vaginal surgery and is in high demand.
 It’s also sometimes referred to as “designer vagina” surgery.
-This labiaplasty overview aims to give you the facts about what the surgery involves and what it aims to achieve.

 What can a Labiaplasty achieve?